Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 * Structs can contain other struct

-* Structs can contain functions that can be called.
-Within functions access all struct variables can be accessed in READ, but not write.

 * Structs can call functions defined in the outer scope

 * Variable shadowing is enabled